 It begins with your Signature Seminar; from there, you’ll become part of a modern city full of life, vigor, and celebration.
 Faculty and staff will inspire you to develop meaningful relationships with locals and absorb the Spanish language, and your homestay family will introduce you to new customs and traditions, making you a part of a city that is over 500 years old.
 You can also visit sites all around Spain via field study and additional programs.

 Did you know?
-Syracuse offers a first-semester option at the Madrid campus for students with an interest in the arts, humanities, languages, international studies, or social sciences.
+Syracuse offers a first-semester option at the Madrid campus for students with an interest in the arts, humanities, languages, international studies, social sciences, mathematics, sciences, or engineering.

 Madrileños are justifiably proud.
 Much more than just a place to learn or perfect Spanish, Madrid is a modern political, cultural, and financial center.
 Her people have managed to preserve the old while embracing the new, keeping alive small-town traditions alongside cosmopolitan cultural events and a world-famous nightlife scene.
 The city is now enjoying its latest renaissance—boasting a newly expanded metro system, numerous restored historic buildings, and an abundance of well-maintained parks and public squares.